 Problem 1: “The people who birth naturally boast so much it’s like they think they’re better”

 Some women plan for a natural childbirth and do not end up with it.
 I think the same two reasons stated above apply to them as well, except the world just didn’t agree.
 These women often feel disappointment and sadness over the loss of the natural birth experience and I believe this contributes to the view that others have about natural childbirth advocates and women thinking they’re “better”.
 If I end up disappointed and sad that I had an epidural and share this with a woman who planned her epidural right from the start, she might take it personally and think that I must think it’s a “bad” thing to have if I feel disappointed.
-But what people forget is that what is good and bad will differ for each of us.
-It’s often said these days, but no one can make you feel bad about a personal choice you made for yourself if you made it informed and with your needs (and your family’s) in mind.
+What people forget is that what is good and bad will differ for each of us.
+It’s often said these days that no one can make you feel bad about a personal choice you made for yourself if you made it informed and with your needs (and your family’s) in mind, but for some reason people seem to forget this in favour of feeling defensive.

-Interestingly, I can’t help but feel that the “nothing to prove” comment also speaks to an awareness that a natural birth is a challenge (the reasons why will be touched on below).
-And in a society that is focused on the easy way of things, why would birth be any different?
-But do we put people down who are proud of themselves for training and running a marathon?
+Interestingly, I can’t help but feel that the “nothing to prove” comment also speaks to an awareness that a natural birth is a challenge (the reasons why will be touched on below, and in a society that is focused on the “easy” way of doing things, why would birth be any different?
+But do we put people down who are proud of themselves for training and running a marathon or losing a significant amount of weight?
 Not that I’ve seen, but somehow birth is different.
 (Though there are many women who chose interventions who do not get defensive or feel bad when they hear of another mother’s natural birth.
-To me, this is the biggest sign that a woman truly educated herself and made the decision that was best for her.)
-Regardless, we must remember that when one woman speaks of her birth, her expectations, and her experiences, it is not a commentary on anyone else’s birth, expectations or experiences.
+To me, this is the biggest sign that a woman truly educated herself and made the decision that was best for her, regardless of what it was.)
+We MUST remember that when one woman speaks of her birth, her expectations, and her experiences, it is not a commentary on anyone else’s birth, expectations or experiences, just her own.

 Problem 2: “There’s absolutely nothing wrong with epidurals/pitocin/etc.”